-Table 1 (Panel A) presents key summary statistics on private schools in our sample (using data from only the control villages to ensure that the descriptive statistics represent "business as usual" differences and are not affected by the treatment).20 On average, private schools in our sample are considerably larger than their public counterparts.
+usual" differences and are not affected by the treatment).20 On average, private schools in our sample are considerably larger than their public counterparts.
 They have a longer school year (2 working weeks or 11 days longer per year), and have considerably lower pupil-teacher ratios (around a third lower) than public schools.
 They are also more likely to have drinking water, functional toilets (as well as separate toilets for girls), functional electricity, and to have a computer, with the differences being quite stark on some of these measures.
-Public schools are more likely to have a functioning library and radio.21
+Public schools are more likely to have a library (usually a collection of books and not a separate room) and radio.

-Public school teachers are more likely to be male, are considerably older, have more years of teaching experience, are more likely to have completed a college degree, and are much more likely to have completed a teacher training course (Table 1 - Panel B).
+Public school teachers are more likely to be male, are considerably older, have more years of teaching experience, are more likely to have completed a college degree, and are much more likely to have completed a teacher training course (Table III - Panel B).
 However, they are less likely to be from the same village as the schools that they are assigned to, and are paid six times higher salaries.
 This calculation understates the differences in total pay, because it does not include the discounted value of the pension and other retirement benefits that civil-service teachers obtain that are typically not available to private school teachers.

-The total spending per-child spending in the public schools is over four times the mean perchild spending in the private schools in our sample (Table 1 - Panel C).22 As the discussion above suggests, the main driver of these differences in costs is the much higher salaries paid to public school teachers.
-However, private schools hire more teachers per student, and also have
+The total spending per-child spending in the public schools is over four times the mean per-child spending in the private schools in our sample (Table III - Panel C).21 As the discussion above suggests, the main driver of these differences in costs is the much higher salaries paid to public school teachers.
+However, private schools hire more teachers per student, and also have better infrastructure, as a result of which the differences in per-child expenditure are not as stark as the differences in teacher salaries.